MTN Group Ltd research snapshot

 ZAR 130 to ZAR 170

-More likely if the Nigerian naira depreciates sharply, regulatory costs increase, competition intensifies pressuring margins, or a macroeconomic downturn in key markets reduces subscriber spending.
+More likely if the naira depreciates sharply again, regulatory taxes or fines rise, the IHS integration consumes cash and misses synergies, competition pressures margins, or a downturn in key markets reduces subscriber spending.

 MTN AI technical analysis